snscaimito/snscaimito.github.com/content/resume/index.markdown

 I consider myself a capable software developer.
 I am proficient in Java, JavaScript, and Ruby, but I can also use C/C++ and Objective-C. I can even read COBOL from way back when.
 Additionally, I have extensive business experience and knowledge on an international level, which is invaluable when working with international teams.
 Most of my work communication is in English.

 ## Trusted by these organizations
-I have provided professional services to the following international clients, listed in no particular order:
+Since 2006 I have provided professional services to the following international clients, listed in no particular order:

 <div style="display: flex;">
 	<div style="flex: 1; padding: 10px;">